Pickleboyonline/rust-native/README.md

 ### Why?

 Because of Rust's hype and blazingly fast speed.
 Also, I have Typescript/Javascript fatigue.
-Oh yeah, and Rust apparantly has the best-in-class memory safety and developer experience.
+Oh yeah, and Rust apparently has the best-in-class memory safety and developer experience.

 ### General Notes

 - SolidJs like reactivity and structure.
 The choice here is mainly because I could not find a good VDOM library in Rust.
 - In general should borrow a lot from the new react native architecture, outlined (here)[https://reactnative.dev/architecture/overview].
   We should be able to use Yoga, the flexbox engine, since its based in C/C++.
-Frabric can be built in Rust but instead of a VDOM we use obersivable reactivity to update Native UIs.
+Fabric can be built in Rust but instead of a VDOM we use observable reactivity to update Native UIs.
 - Should be able to be used on any platform similar to React Native's architecture.
 The native C bindings for iOS and Android should be refactored into standard modules that can be called.